kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 The server chooses because it is in the best position to know what information from the client is of the most value.

-Once the negotiation is complete, endpoints MAY stop sending hop-by-hop prioritization signals that were not negotiated in order to conserve bandwidth.
-However, endpoints SHOULD continue sending end-to-end signals (e.g., the Priority header field), as that might have meaningful effect to other nodes that handle the HTTP message.

 An 8 bit value of 1 in HTTP/2 indicates support for HTTP/2 priorities
 as defined in Section 5.3 of [RFC7540] and is an error in HTTP/3 because there is not a clean mapping to HTTP/3.